“I NEVER SAID THAT!”

 Using the tactic of gaslighting, the manipulator denies, and therefore invalidates, reality.
 Invalidating reality distorts or undermines your perceptions of your world and can even lead you to question your own sanity.

-When gaslighting, a manipulator will say things like this:
+When gaslighting, a manipulator will say things like:

 “I don’t know where you got that idea.”